 Yes – We Are Currently Open

-Rest assured, we will continue to follow Queensland Health advice and adapt our opening hours according to the government’s current advice which can be found on the Queensland Health website “Latest updates – coronavirus (Covid-19)“.
+Rest assured, we will continue to follow Queensland Health’s advice and adapt our opening hours according to the government’s current advice which can be found on the Queensland Health website.

 We will remain available to provide expert advice and assistance, however possible.

-Everyone who enters our practice is required to wear a face mask while there is a Queensland Government health directive to do so.
+While there is a Queensland Government health directive to do so, everyone who enters our practice is required to wear a face mask.
 It is also important for the health and safety of others inside our practice.
 We acknowledge that some people may be exempt from wearing a face mask.